-2.4 GHz Mesh Point Click Select to configure radio rates for the 2.4 GHz band.
+2.4 GHz Mesh Point Use the drop-down menu to select radio rates for the 2.4 GHz band.
 Define both minimum Basic and optimal Supported rates as required for the 802.11b rates, 802.11g rates and 802.11n rates supported by the 2.4 GHz band.
 These are the rates wireless client traffic is supported within this mesh point.
 If you are supporting 802.11n, select a Supported MCS index.
 Set an MCS (modulation and coding scheme) in respect to the radio's channel width and guard interval.
 An MCS defines (based on RF channel conditions) an optimal combination of eight data rates, bonded channels, multiple spatial streams, different guard intervals, and modulation types.
 Mesh points can communicate as long as they support the same basic MCS (as well as non-11n basic rates).
-The selected rates apply to associated client traffic within this mesh point only 5.0 GHz Mesh Point Click Select to configure radio rates for the 5.0 GHz band.
-Define both minimum Basic and optimal Supported rates as required for the 802.11b rates, 802.11g rates and 802.11n rates supported by the 5.0 GHz radio band.
-These are the rates wireless client traffic is supported within this mesh point.
+The selected rates apply to associated client traffic within this mesh point only 5.0 GHz Mesh Point Use the drop-down menu to select radio rates for the 5.0 GHz band.
+Define both minimum and optimal rates as required for the 802.11b rates, 802.11g rates and 802.11n rates supported by the 5.0 GHz radio band.
+These are the rates at which wireless client traffic is supported within this mesh point.
 If you are supporting 802.11n, select a Supported MCS index.
-Set an MCS (modulation and coding scheme) in respect to the radio's channel width and guard interval.
+Set an MCS (modulation and coding scheme) with respect to the radio's channel width and guard interval.
+An MCS defines (based on RF channel conditions) an optimal combination of eight data rates, bonded channels, multiple spatial streams, different guard intervals, and modulation types.
+Mesh points can communicate as long as they support the same basic MCS (as well as non-11n basic rates).
+The selected rates apply to associated client traffic within this mesh point only 6.0 GHz Mesh Point Use the drop-down menu to select radio rates for the 6.0 GHz band.
+Define both minimum and optimal rates as required for the 802.11b rates, 802.11g rates and 802.11n rates supported by the 6.0 GHz radio band.
+These are the rates at which wireless client traffic is supported within this mesh point.
+If you are supporting 802.11n, select a Supported MCS index.
+Set an MCS (modulation and coding scheme) with respect to the radio's channel width and guard interval.
 An MCS defines (based on RF channel conditions) an optimal combination of eight data rates, bonded channels, multiple spatial streams, different guard intervals, and modulation types.
 Mesh points can communicate as long as they support the same basic MCS (as well as non-11n basic rates).
 The selected rates apply to associated client traffic within this mesh point only